 This and other artificial sweeteners used in pre workouts have not been proven to be bad for your health.
 However, with large quantities of these sweeteners will give some people intestinal discomfort.

-Sucralose works good in a pre workout to make it taste better, just try to use everything in moderation and you will be fine.
+Sucralose works well in a pre workout to make it taste better, just try to use everything in moderation and you will be fine.
 If you are trying to avoid artificial sugars you can try an Organic Pre Workout.

 Caffeine can also be good for you, but once again in moderation.
 Some pre workout supplements contain up to 400mg of caffeine in a single serving.
 This is added to the cup(or cups) of the Coffee that you already drank this morning.

-Caffeine is the most effective ingredient in pre workouts, but some can get anxiety, nervousness and impaired sleep if they are not used to it or take to much.
+Caffeine is the most effective ingredient in pre workouts, but it can give some people anxiety, nervousness, and impaired sleep if they are not used to it or take to much.
 Try to monitor your quantity.
-The other options can be to either find a brand with less caffeine, or there are many Caffeine-Free alternatives available.
+The other options can be to either find a brand with less caffeine, or there are several great Caffeine-Free Pre Workout alternatives available.

 The Bad Ingredients

-Proprietary blends.
-These enable companies to hide the dosages of each ingredient and avoid listing the ingredients on the label.
+Proprietary blends: These enable companies to hide the dosages of each ingredient and avoid listing the ingredients on the label.
 Therefore, it enables companies to hide dosages of each ingredient or will avoid listing ingredients on the label.
-Sometimes they will fill this line item with cheaper ingredients that results in symptoms and complications.
+Sometimes they will fill this line item with cheaper ingredients that result in symptoms and complications.

-It just so happens that I have had several brands in the past with proprietary blends with no side effects, but this may not always be the case.
+It just so happens that I have had several brands in the past with proprietary blends and have never had any side effects, but this may not always be the case.

 Now on to food coloring.
 It seems that most of the food we eat contains this.
 In fact, it’s very hard to get away from eating food coloring completely.
 However, there really is not too much food coloring in one scoop or one serving of pre workout to be concerned about, but that’s just my opinion.